Hakon/reefpoints/_posts/2011-11-14-github-is-one-commit-away-from-being-the-ultimate-blog-engine.md

 It would be awesome if GitHub allowed us to create new [blobs](http://book.git-scm.com/1_the_git_object_model.html) from GitHub.
 At that point GitHub would be a full-service blog engine.
-Think about it, they already do the hosting, version tracking and editing of files through the web interface.
+Think about it, they already do the hosting, version tracking, and editing of files through the web interface.
 If file creation was added that's pretty much all I would want. ([Jekyll has a way to track drafts by settin the `published` flag](https://github.com/mojombo/jekyll/wiki/YAML-Front-Matter))